-Both are criminal offences but each has its own set of regulations and penalties.
-Regardless of the category you should remember that every drug case is different and getting expert advice for your specific situation is vital in ensuring that you receive fair legal treatment.
+Both are criminal offences, but each has its own set of regulations and penalties.
+Regardless of the category, you should remember that every drug case is different and seeking expert advice for your specific situation is vital to ensure you receive fair legal treatment from the outset.

-What is a controlled substance?
+What is a controlled substance according to UK law?

 A controlled substance is a drug that can have a harmful effect on a person’s health and welfare.
-Most are illegal but not all, for example tobacco, alcohol and drugs used for medicinal purposes.
-Illegal controlled substances fall into the following categories and include some of the following:
+Most – but not all – controlled substances are illegal.

 - Class A – crack cocaine, cocaine, ecstasy, heroin, LSD, magic mushrooms, methadone and methamphetamine

 - Class B – speed, cannabis, codeine, ketamine and some amphetamines